The ideal caddy is tight-lipped and spacious enough to hold loose-leaf favorites. Common sizes hold 50g | 100g | 500g

 By Nicole Wilson

 Airtight, opaque containers are the best storage option.
 Stainless steel tins are the most common, but ceramic and other materials are well-regarded.
-A well-made container should protect the tea from all the aforementioned threats to freshness.
-These can be easily found in almost every shape, size, color, and design.
+A well-made container should protect the tea from moisture in the air, heat, odor, and light, all threats to freshness.
+Caddies can be easily found in almost every shape, size, color, and design.
 Smaller three or 4-oz tins will usually cost around $3 and up, depending on the construction and whether or not they are handmade.
 It is best to match the size of the tin with the quantity of tea you have on hand to leave as little open space as possible.
-If choosing a container not specifically made for tea, it is important to ensure the material is labeled as food-safe.
+If choosing a container not explicitly made for tea, it is important to ensure the material is labeled as food-safe.

 When purchasing tea in larger quantities, keeping a smaller tin that can be refilled from a second larger container when needed can be helpful.
 This avoids repeatedly exposing the entire stock to unnecessary air when just a small amount is required for serving.
 If possible, keep the tea inside the protective foil pouch it was likely purchased in (or buy some food-safe or mylar-type pouches online), then keep that pouch inside a container of your choice.
 This enables you to squeeze out the remaining air from the packet.
 Keeping loose tea inside a container traps air inside the tea, causing staleness.